sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What the purpose of "gradle wrapper"?
 - What is 12 factor app?
 (Google it)
+- What is a fat jar?
+How does Spring Boot creats one?
 - One of the features of Spring Boot (actually through the Spring Boot Maven/Gradle plugin) is to create a fat jar that contains everything including Tomcat.
 Among the 12 factors, which factor is relevant to